sympatovit/condenser/readme.md

 #### secrets.json ####

-This file houses both server and app secrets, such as usernames and passwords.
+This file stores server and app secrets, such as usernames and passwords.

 `secrets.json` is listed in .gitignore to avoid saving sensitive data in source control.

+Example for one NS2 server, and the NS2 Dedicated Server app:

 ``` json
 "servers": [